 - After adding all the rhythm cues required throughout the piece, select the clef tool, and change the clef back to percussion clef from beginning to end.

-Hopefully, this little Finalescript and tutorial will save you some time.
+Hopefully, this tutorial and accompanying Finalescript will save you some time.